 “Of course not!
 That would take too long, the universe would arrive at heat death before it could finish.
 Instead, it spreads from every planet throughout the cosmos where intelligent life occurs.
 The waves of mechanization eventually meet each other, like intersecting colonies of mold in a petri dish.
 Either merging if sufficiently compatible, or warring until one or the other is destroyed.”

 The view just kept pulling back, and back, and back.
 Revealing a completely mechanized, intelligent universe.
-Then the view exited the universe entirely and depicted a sort of foam, where each of the bubbles was a universe.
+Then the view exited the universe entirely, pulling further back to depict a sort of foam, where each of the bubbles was a universe.
 It looked suspiciously similar to the closeup of cells I’d seen earlier.
 Some of the bubbles were lit up to indicate they had mechanized and networked with their neighbors, others were dark.